paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-047-uniform-code-of-military-justice.md

 Subsec. (g).
 Pub.
 L. 99–661, § 805(b), added subsec. (g).

 #### Effective Date of 2016 Amendment
 Pub.
-L. 114–328, title LVII, § 5225(f), Dec.
+L. 114–328, div.
+E, title LVII, § 5225(f), Dec.
 23, 2016, 130 Stat.
-2910, provided that: “The amendments made by subsections (a), (b), (c), and (d) shall apply to the prosecution of any offense committed before, on, or after the date of the enactment of this subsection [probably means “this section”; Dec.
+2910, provided that: “The amendments made by subsections (a), (b), (c), and (d) [amending this section] shall apply to the prosecution of any offense committed before, on, or after the date of the enactment of this subsection [probably means “this section”; Dec.
 23, 2016] if the applicable limitation period has not yet expired.”

-Except as otherwise provided, amendment by Pub.
-L. 114–328, effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
+Amendment by section 5225(e) of Pub.
+L. 114–328 effective on the date designated by the President, not later than the first day of the first calendar month beginning two years after Dec.
 23, 2016, with implementing regulations prescribed by the President not later than one year after Dec.
 23, 2016, and with provisions relating to applicability to various situations, see section 5542 of Pub.
 L. 114–328, set out as a note under [section 801 of this title](./chapter-047-uniform-code-of-military-justice.md#section-801).

 #### Effective Date of 2013 Amendment
 Pub.
 L. 113–66, div.
 A, title XVII, § 1703(c), Dec.
 26, 2013, 127 Stat.
 958, provided that: “The amendments made by this section [amending this section] shall take effect on the date of the enactment of this Act [Dec.
 26, 2013], and shall apply with respect to an offense covered by section 920(b) or 920b(b) of title 10, United States Code (article 120(b) or 120b(b) of the Uniform Code of Military Justice), that is committed on or after that date.”